Paulsky/radio-history-tracker/README.md

 Now you're ready to track and manage your radio station's playlist history with ease!

-### Shortcode
+### Shortcodes

-The Radio History Tracker plugin includes a shortcode that allows you to display the latest trackson pages and posts.
-Use the `[latest_tracks]` shortcode with an optional parameter `number` to specify the number of tracks to display.
+The Radio History Tracker plugin includes several shortcodes that allow you to display track information on your pages and posts.

+#### Latest tracks

+Use the `[latest_tracks]` shortcode to show the most recently played tracks.
+You can specify how many tracks to display with the `number` parameter.
 For example:

 `[latest_tracks number="10"]`

-This will display the latest 10 tracks, sorted by the time they were last played.
+This displays the latest 10 tracks, sorted by the time they were last played.

+#### Most played tracks

+To display the tracks that have been played the most, use the `[most_played_tracks]` shortcode.
+You can also specify the number of tracks to show by using the `number` parameter.
+For example:

+`[most_played_tracks number="10"]`

+This will list the top 10 most played tracks.

 ### Cron setup (optional)